Unless you’re an Olympic athlete, you probably know deep down that you don’t move enough.

 Have an important phone call to make?
 Slip on a headset and pace while you talk.
 If you can use your mobile phone and make it a quick walk outdoors, even better, but even just pacing around the room will help get some more steps in while you’re chatting.
 It may even help you focus better on what the other person is saying, as the physical motion can keep you from getting distracted by thinking about what you’re going to say next or what’s for dinner tonight.

 This is an easy one if you have kids—or if your neighbors have kids, or your sister has kids, whatever.
 Play hide-and-seek or tag, or go to the park and run around.

 No kids?
 No problem!
 Buy a cheap kite and go to the park all by yourself to run around and have a throwback to the days when your only deadlines involved getting home for dinner.
 Feel awkward about being at the park on your own?
 Try taking yourself out for mini-golf or bowling just for fun.

 We all spend too much time waiting for doctor’s appointments or at the mechanic’s.
 Instead of sitting in the waiting room leafing through a random magazine from 2003, go walk around the block a few times.
 Ask the receptionist when they might be ready for you, set an alarm on your phone, and go!

-Want even more ways to add steps to your day?
+Want even more ways to increase your step count?
 Download this handy PDF from the nonprofit America on the Move to learn 100 ways to add more movement to your life!

-Do you have a favorite way to add movement to your day?
+Do you have a favorite way to boost your daily step count?
 Let us know in the comments!

 For more on staying healthy as a writer, check out these articles: